dwrench07/dsi-python-workshop/day3/matt_drury/oop-lecture.md

 ## Basic Example: Lists

-Python `list`s and `dictionary`-ies are a very useful type of data structure, and they have lot's of associated algorithms
+Python `list`s are a very useful type of data structure, and they have lot's of associated algorithms.
+Let's take a closer look a lists and how they work.

 ### Methods